0xdefaceme/whitepaper/README.md

    attacker; or
 1. Ignore the vulnerability, sending the stake back to the contract owner.

-In the following sections, we'll argue for why we believe the negotiator's scheme is in fact incentivizing fair settlements of contracts.
+In the following sections, we argue for why we believe the negotiator's scheme is in fact incentivizing fair settlements of contracts.

 ### Exploitable EIP standard